 The first things to do after a house fire are as follows:

-- Call a professional restoration company: Once the fire is extinguished, call a restoration company like Reynolds Restoration Services.
-Restoration professionals can help you through the recovery process and can suggest the next steps based on the severity of the fire.
+- Call a professional restoration company: Once the fire is extinguished by the fire department, call a restoration company like Reynolds Restoration Services.
+Restoration professionals can help you through the recovery and restoration process and can suggest the next steps based on the severity of the fire.
 Reynolds Restoration Services is available 24/7 to respond.
 For safety reasons, only enter the home with the Fire Marshall or Reynolds Restoration Services until the property is cleared for entrance.

-- Keep track of receipts: Keep track of all receipts for meals, housing, toiletries, clothing and any other “out of the ordinary” expenses you may incur.
+- Keep track of receipts: Keep track of all receipts for meals, temporary housing, toiletries, clothing, and any other “out of the ordinary” living expenses you may incur.
 Your insurance carrier may reimburse these expenses.
 Receipts are critical to ensure you can be reimbursed.

 Emergency and Mitigation